FAQ - Living On Campus

 We recognize that social networking sites provide a lot of potential information about your future roommates.
 However, we do encourage you to make contact with your new roommate before requesting a room change through our office.
 Impressions made through these websites are not always accurate pictures, and creates generalizations which may be false.
 In general, we do not make changes in room assignments until after the semester begins.

 Yes, in most situations.
 All Apartments and Residence Halls may be occupied during the Semester Break (December/January).
 This is done to provide additional security during this longer break.
 There is no extra charge for staying during this break as it is part of the student’s contracted term.
 Apartments and Residence Halls may be occupied during the Spring Break in March as well.
 Students who do not need to stay on campus during breaks and University holidays do NOT need to remove their belongings.
 We do ask, however, that they empty their refrigerators (to avoid spoilage) and power off electrical items such as televisions, computers, etc. during longer times away from campus.

-With regard to other breaks between terms such as the break between Spring and Summer Semesters, and the break between Summer and Fall Semesters, students must be contracted for the future term and also pay the cost for the extra days in between contract terms.
-To be eligible for this, you must visit the central housing office at building SH 46 to complete an application, and also:
+With regard to other breaks between terms such as the break between Spring and Summer Semesters, and the break between Summer and Fall Semesters, students must be contracted for the future term.
+To be eligible for this, you must log on to the housing portal and apply, and also:

 1. Have no disciplinary holds on your student record.

 2. Confirmed housing for the next semester after the break period.